 A compression fracture is usually common in the middle back or the thoracic spine in the lower back or lumbar spine.
 The spinal bone becomes weakened with simple activities such as lifting an object, coughing, twisting, sneezing and laughing and result to a spinal compression fracture.
-The compression causes the spine to become shorter and unstable and makes the entire spine become weak.
+In addition, the compression causes the spine to become shorter and unstable and makes the entire spine become weak.

 Causes of a spine compression fracture